jenjen99/Summer19STAExercise/201908_STA_Take_Home.md

 disasters).
 We decided to include it, again, to be aggressive with the potential high returns.

-This potfolio has a 5% VaR of about $7,342, and the distrbution of its returns is similar but slightly more concentrated than Portfolio 1.
+This potfolio has a 5% VaR a bit over $7.4k, and the distrbution of its returns is similar but slightly more concentrated than Portfolio 1.

 **Portfolio 3:** Safe - This portfolio contains 1. iShares MSCI New